-"Don't kill," you know.
-It is same thing with precepts.
-"Don't kill," you know.
-You may s- [partial word]-you may think, "No, I cannot survive [laughs] if I don't kill anything.
+"Don't kill."
+It is the same thing with precepts.
+"Don't kill."
+You may think, "No, I cannot survive [laughs] if I don't kill anything.
 No, that is not possible."
 That is you are doing this way [probably gestures].
 "Don't kill."
 "Hai."
 Whether it is possible, or not is it is out of the question.
 "Don't kill"-we don't want to kill.
-So someone-if someone said, "Don't kill," "Mmm.
+So if someone said, "Don't kill," "Mmm.
 [As in "yes."]
 That's right."
 [Laughs.]
 "I will not kill."
-Then you have perfect buddhanature at that time.
+Then you have perfect buddha-nature at that time.

-Because you say, you know, "that is not possible," or "impossible," "right" or "wrong," and because you compare Buddhist precepts to, you know, Christian commandment, so you lose the point.
-When you say "okay," whether it is commandment or our precepts, it doesn't matter.
+Because you say, "that is not possible," or "impossible," "right" or "wrong," and because you compare Buddhist precepts to Christian commandments, so you lose the point.
+When you say "okay," whether it is commandments or our precepts, it doesn't matter.
 There we have buddha-mind or perfect mercy of God-of the god.

 So if we notice this point, there is no other secret.
 Rejecting everything, giving up everything.
-When you listen to your inner voice directly, without even trying to listen to it, whenever you chance-you have chance to hear it, there there is the way.
+When you listen to your inner voice directly, without even trying to listen to it, whenever you have chance to hear it, there is the way.
 There there is a voice of Buddha.6 [Sentence finished.
 Tape turned over.]